Raijon/Tip-Calc/README.md

 # Pre-work - Tipster

-Tipsteris a tip calculator application for iOS.
+Tipster is a tip calculator application for iOS.

 Submitted by: Raijon Wilson

-Time spent: 2 hours spent in total
+Time spent: 1 hours spent in total

 ## User Stories